200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-09-BecometheMedia.md

 Select an article about an unsolved case in the daily press.

-Each player create a character who seeks the Truth about the article (journalist, family, victim, activist, …)
+Each player create a character who seeks the Truth about the article (journalist, family, victim, activist, â€¦)

 Each player gets 3 token.
 - Contact (someone who can help)